 - 8 Ω speakers have a minimum impedance no less than 6.4 Ω

-Some speakers, like the Electro-Voice ZLX-15 (link to compare prices on Amazon and select retailers) give a nominal impedance rating and a minimum impedance rating to help give us a better idea.
+Some speakers, like the Electro-Voice ZLX-15 (link to check the price at B&H Photo/Video), give a nominal impedance rating and a minimum impedance rating to help give us a better idea.

 - Nominal Impedance: 8 Ω